Business Legalities

 I want to start a business.
 Will I need any special – foreigner related – permits besides work and residence permit?

-No. Needing any special permits depends very much upon the business you will be running.
+No. Needing any special permits depends very much exclusively upon the business you will be running.
 As a foreigner, you will not encounter any special restrictions concerning foreigners founding a business.
-Certain professions require special permissions and so the company to provide these services, but they apply to Germans just as well.
+Certain professions require special permissions for the company to provide these services, but they apply to Germans just as well.
 Keep reading.
 In other words, German constitutional law forbids legal rules that say “Indians may not open restaurants.”
-If that Indian has been sentenced for a couple of years, he will not obtain permission to open the restaurant due to his imprisonment only.
+However, immigration will typically not accept an application for self-employment as the owner of an Indian restaurant.
+Nevertheless, you may still have the business but will have to run it from your home country.
+Typically, an applicant would only get a visa to visit Germany.

 §

 In Germany, you have to keep in mind that every entrepreneur follows a business.
-Furthermore, German law distinguishes between “normal businesses”, so-called “Gewerbe”, and professionals so-called “freie Berufe”.
-The general differentiation between a normal business and professional services can roughly be compared to the difference between a “blue-collar” and “white collar” job.
+Furthermore, German law distinguishes between “normal businesses”, so-called “Gewerbe”, and professional services so-called “freie Berufe”.
+The general differentiation between a normal business and a professional service provider can roughly be compared to the difference between a “blue collar” and “white collar” job.
 The law in §18 I 2 EStG describes professional services as such:

 Professionals are the self-employed activities of:

-• scientific, artistic, literary, instructing or educational activity, the independent occupation, engineers,
+• scientific, artistic, literary, instructing or educational activity, engineers,

 • physicians, dentists, veterinarians, lawyers, notaries, patent attorneys, surveyors, sworn auditors,